jonathf/chaospy/.github/ISSUE_TEMPLATE/functionality_request.md

 * Blogpost/Wikipedia article.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request here.